We notice you are currently visiting the UK site. Would you like to visit our main site instead?

 Furthermore, each employee should also use encrypted USB drives.
 Such removable drive solutions allow for the safe storage of data processed by employees while working remotely.

 Thanks to the implementation of encrypted USB drives, company data is secure while offering immediate access.
 Data stored on encrypted USB storage devices is automatically protected.
-In the event of data theft, it cannot be accessed by unauthorized people.
+In the event of data theft, it cannot be accessed by unauthorised people.

 Another important security feature is a firewall that protects devices from external threats.
 It allows users to prevent viruses or leaks of the information being processed.
 The greater the number of additional security measures, the less likely it is for hackers to breach security.